Forest Lake, MN 55025

 Wetlands cover nearly two-thirds of the WMA.
 These extensive marshes, along with intensively managed uplands, are home to uncommon species and are favorites to hunters, trappers and bird and wildlife watchers.

 - Our work

 - Maintaining 68 public use facilities (gates, parking lots and water accesses), 39 miles of access roads (grading, mowing and plowing), and 110 miles of boundary.

 - Planting wildlife food plots (2016: 50 acres corn, 25 acres rye, 8 acres radish/turnip).

 - Writing plans for and conducting prescribed burns (2016: 3 plans written or updated, 5 burns completed for 560 acres).

 - Helping plan and coordinate three special hunts (deer and duck hunts for hunters with mobility impairments and a controlled duck hunt primarily for youth and senior hunters).

-- Reviewing, recommending and prioritizing land acquisitions (2017: reviewed 4, recommended 3, sold one 20-acre parcel, none acquired).
+- Reviewing, recommending and prioritizing land acquisitions (2016: reviewed 8, recommended 5, 1 acquired to date).